Chart Color Schemes

 The level of residential development activity in Banks is very low in comparison to the average area assessed nationally by AreaSearch

-Based on AreaSearch analysis using ABS building approval numbers from statistical area data, Banks averaged approximately one new dwelling approval per year over the past five financial years, totalling an estimated six homes.
-As of FY26, one approval has been recorded so far.
-During this period, population has fallen, suggesting that new supply has likely kept pace with demand, offering buyers good choice while developers focus on premium segment properties with an average construction cost value of $900,000.
+AreaSearch analysis of ABS building approval numbers shows Banks averaging approximately one new dwelling approval per year over the past five financial years, totalling an estimated six homes.
+As of FY-26, one approval has been recorded.
+The population decline during this period suggests that new supply has likely kept pace with demand, offering buyers good choice while developers focus on premium properties with average construction values of $900,000.

-Compared to the Australian Capital Territory, Banks has significantly less development activity, 90.0% below the regional average per person, which typically strengthens demand and prices for existing properties.
-This is also below the national average, reflecting the area's maturity and possible planning constraints.
+Compared to the Australian Capital Territory, Banks has significantly less development activity (90.0% below regional average per person), which typically strengthens demand and prices for existing properties.
+This is also below national averages, indicating the area's maturity and possible planning constraints.
 Recent development has been entirely comprised of detached dwellings, maintaining Banks' traditional suburban character with a focus on family homes appealing to those seeking space.
-New construction favours detached housing more than current patterns suggest, with 79.0% at Census, indicating ongoing robust demand for family homes.
-At around 5018 people per approval, Banks shows a mature, established area with an expected stable or declining population, suggesting reduced pressure on housing and potential opportunities for buyers in the future.
+New construction favours detached housing more than current patterns suggest (79.0% at Census), demonstrating ongoing robust demand for family homes.
+With approximately 5018 people per approval, Banks shows a mature, established area.

-With population expected to remain stable or decline, Banks should see reduced pressure on housing, potentially creating opportunities for buyers.
+Given the expected stable or declining population, Banks should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development